Qualtrics International Inc. (XM) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Qualtrics International Inc. (XM) has had a better performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of Qualtrics International Inc. (XM) has been better in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.